 Maybe you need to display a full year of dates!
 So, rather than render the current month, you might want to display all of the month grids for the current year.

-method as many times as we want and merely change the integer that identifies the month on each instance.
+Well, the nice thing about the approach we’re using is that we can call the render method as many times as we want and merely change the integer that identifies the month on each instance.
 Let’s call it 12 times based on the current year.

--method 12 times, and just change the integer for month
+as simple as calling the render-method 12 times, and just change the integer for month — i:

 [...Array(12).keys()].map(i =>